SelinaMusuta/dchealingcollective/README.md

 # DC Healers Collective

-This contains a directory of Yoga Instructors of Color based in the DC/Maryland/Virginia Area & classes that they are teaching at the DC Center
+This contains a directory of Yoga Instructors of Color based in the DC/Maryland/Virginia Area & classes that they are teaching at the DC Center for the spring of 2018.

 ## Getting Started